Chevrolet Corvair: Reception

+Generations

 Overview

+The Corvair was sold in two generations, the first from 1960 to 1964, the second from 1965 to 1969.
+It sold more than 200,000 units in each of its first six model years, and 1,835,170 in all.

-Corvairs sold more than 200,000 in each of its first six model years.
-Chevrolet claimed that the rear-engine design offered packaging and economy advantages, providing the car with a lower silhouette, flat passenger compartment floor, no need for power-assisted steering or brakes as well as improvements in ride quality, traction, and braking balance.
+Chevrolet positioned the under $2,000 car as an economy compact, and highlighted its rear-engine design, which offered a low silhouette, flat passenger compartment floor, and spacious interior.
+There was excellent traction, no need for power-assisted steering or brakes, good ride quality, and balanced braking.
 The design also attracted customers of other makes, primarily imports.
-The Corvair stood out, with engineering different from other American offerings.
-It used GM's Z-body, with design and engineering that advanced the rear-engine, rear-wheel-drive layout, which at the time had recently been re-popularized by cars including the Tatra 77, Tucker 48, Fiat 500, Porsche 356, Volkswagen Beetle, Renault Dauphine, Subaru 360, and NSU Prinz, and employed by the concurrent and short-lived Hino Contessa.
+The Corvair stood out, being larger, more powerful, and offering more features than comparable imports, and engineering unique from other American offerings.
+It used GM's Z-body, with design and engineering that advanced the rear-engine/rear-wheel-drive layout, which at the time had recently been popularized by the exploding success of the Volkswagen Beetle.

-In 1962, Subaru built a prototype sedan with an air-cooled flat four engine and installed it in front of the vehicle with front wheel drive.
-The prototype was not placed into production but the technology was modified and introduced in 1966 as the Subaru 1000 using a water-cooled flat four engine.